ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ### What kind of information can you get from this?
 What are the names of the ciphers used?

-I see exchange of supported SSH protocol versions `SSH-2.0-OpenSSH_8.9p1` and `SSH-2.0-OpenSSH_9.6p1`.
+I see the exchange of supported SSH protocol versions: `SSH-2.0-OpenSSH_8.9p1` and `SSH-2.0-OpenSSH_9.6p1`.

-Moreover, there was a key exchange: client and server made a consensus on a key exchange protocol: `Elliptic Curve Diffie-Hellman Key Exchange Init`.
+Moreover, there was a key exchange: the client and server reached a consensus on a key exchange protocol: `Elliptic Curve Diffie-Hellman Key Exchange Init`.

 ## 2.3 Configure the Burp suite as a proxy on your machine and intercept your HTTP traffic.

-I installed BurpSuite and opened proxy tab.
-Then I started browser and turned on interseption.
+I installed BurpSuite and opened the proxy tab.
+Then I started the browser and turned on interception.

 ![image](https://github.com/user-attachments/assets/f834ec7c-c257-4942-b973-2f990ddec6ab)